dqops/dqo/docs/client/operations/table_comparison_results.md

 # DQOps REST API table_comparison_results operations
-Controller that returns the results of the most recent table comparison that was performed between the compared table and the reference table (the source of truth).
+Operations that returns the results of the most recent table comparison that was performed between the compared table and the reference table (the source of truth).

 ___